marcel0ll/jsminify/README.md

 # jsminify

-"jsminfy" is a JS minifier written in C. It uses an extended tree-sitter-javascript grammar to create a parser and uses tree-sitter-visitor to visit each node of a JavaScript AST.
+"jsminfy" is a JS minifier written in C. It uses tree-sitter-javascript grammar to create a parser and uses tree-sitter-visitor to visit each node of a JavaScript AST.
 For each visited node it is generated javascript code that is minified.

 ## Dependencies